dimahoperskiy/chatClient/README.md

 This is a fullstack web-application.
 I've implemented RESTful architecture.
 Backend uses HTTP (for authentication and other) and WebSocket for messaging.

+Btw it looks pretty ugly because the main goal was to practise on a big (relatively) project, not to make it look good.

 Example of registration:

 <img src="https://github.com/dimahoperskiy/dimahoperskiy/blob/main/register%20(1).gif" width="80%"/>